astramieri/oci-foundations/docs/object_storage.md

 ## How does it works ?

 Anything you store in object storage is referenced as **object**.
 Think about object as *key-value pairs* or *name-value pairs*, name being the name of the file your storing and the value being the actual value of the file.
-And then objects can also have **object metadata** snd you could define your own metadata there.
+And then objects can also have **object metadata** and you could define your own metadata there.

 Objects are stored in a **bucket** and the buckets have your unique name within the tenancy.
 Important thing to keep in mind is there is a *flat hierarchy*.
 And anytime you see a folder structure, that's simulated by the object storage service by using something called *prefixes*.